 - a strong understanding of the profession and the role of a clinical psychologist, and an awareness of current NHS issues.

-A minimum of six to 12 months of relevant clinical work experience is essential in order to secure a place on a Doctorate course.
-Most course providers have specific requirements on the amount of experience they require or give advice on how to go about gaining the necessary experience.
+Some courses require you to have a minimum of 12 months' relevant experience to get a place on a Doctorate course.
+Most course providers have specific requirements on the amount of experience they want or give advice on how to go about gaining the necessary experience.

 - Improving Access to Psychology Therapy (IAPT) services.

 There are also opportunities to work on a self-employed basis and in private practice.